szorfein/getch/README.md

 # Getch
-A script to install Gentoo.
+A CLI tool to install Gentoo.

 # Install